SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: SCALER Software

 \subsection{Sensor-Actuator Interface and Frequencies}

-SCALER is equipped with various sensors: four F/T sensors on the wrists, a localization camera, a body IMU sensor, tactile sensors, Dynamixel actuator encoders, and sensors on the GOAT gripper.
-A dedicated Input/Output thread manages each set of sensors.
-The system's sensors and actuators operate at their respective maximum frequencies, which are sufficiently higher than the frequencies of controller modules.
-The Bota Rokubi F/T sensors operate at $800$ Hz, the Intel RealSense T265 localization camera is set to $200$ Hz, the Microstrain 3DM-GX4-25 IMU runs at $500$ Hz, and The Gelsight Mini tactile sensors at $25$ FPS.
-Meanwhile, the Dynamixel XM430 communicates at a frequency of $400$ Hz via RS-485 and a USB serial bus.
-We have implemented a joint position control with joint velocity as a control input, which allows us to customize the joint motion profile for more dynamic motions.

-Each limb features a redundant actuator communication chain for robustness and safety.
-The wrist and gripper actuators are connected to the shoulder power and communication distribution board via a M12 cable.
+SCALER is equipped with various sensors: four F/T sensors on the wrists, a localization camera, a body IMU sensor, Dynamixel actuator encoders, and sensors on the GOAT gripper.
+The sensors and actuators operate at frequencies sufficiently higher than the controller modules.
+The Bota Rokubi F/T sensors are at \SI{800}{\hertz}, the Intel RealSense T265 localization camera is at \SI{200}{\hertz}, the Microstrain 3DM-GX4-25 IMU runs at \SI{500}{\hertz}, and Dynamixel at \SI{400}{\hertz}.
+Each limb features a redundant communication chain for robustness and safety.
+The wrist and gripper actuators are connected to the shoulder power and communication board via an M12 cable.